 Preservation Commitment Explanation: The Project Operator recorded a deed restriction on April 23, 2024 to protect the trees on the Project Area from removal.
+The deed restriction confers enforcement rights on City Forest Credits, the permitting authority within which the property is located, and to the general public.
+The West Virigina Land Trust intends to protect the property in perpetuity.
+This aligns with our mission as a land conservation organization.
+Permanent preservation also aligns with carbon crediting in that we can obtain credits for additional growth over time.
 Language specifically protecting the trees is found in Section 1 of the Declaration of Development Restrictions: